aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/support-of-layers-in-cad/_index.md

 ---
-title: Support of Layers with Aspose.CAD in Java
+title: Save CAD as JPEG with Layer Support in Java
 linktitle: Support of Layers in CAD
 second_title: Aspose.CAD Java API
-description: Master layer support in Java CAD development with Aspose.CAD.
-Organize and export drawings effortlessly.
+description: Learn how to save CAD as JPEG in Java using Aspose.CAD, add multiple layers, and adjust CAD dimensions for precise image conversion.
 weight: 18
 url: /java/advanced-cad-features/support-of-layers-in-cad/
+date: 2025-12-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Support of Layers with Aspose.CAD in Java
+# Save CAD as JPEG with Layer Support in Java

 ## Introduction

-Unlock the full potential of Aspose.CAD in Java by mastering the support of layers.
-Layers play a crucial role in CAD drawings, allowing for efficient organization and manipulation of graphical elements.
-In this comprehensive tutorial, we'll delve into the intricacies of layer support using Aspose.CAD, providing you with a step-by-step guide to harness this powerful functionality.
+In this tutorial you’ll discover how to **save CAD as JPEG** while taking full advantage of layer support in Aspose.CAD for Java.
+Layers let you isolate specific parts of a drawing, making it easy to export only what you need.
+We’ll walk through each step, from setting up the environment to exporting a JPEG that includes just the layers you choose.

+## Quick Answers
+- **What does “save CAD as JPEG” mean?** It converts a CAD drawing into a raster JPEG image.
+- **Can I include only selected layers?** Yes – use the `setLayers` method to specify which layers to render.
+- **How do I change the image size?** Adjust `setPageWidth` and `setPageHeight` in `CadRasterizationOptions`.
+- **Is this a Java‑only solution?** The example uses Aspose.CAD for Java, but the same concepts apply to other languages.
+- **Do I need a license?** A free trial works for testing; a commercial license is required for production.

 ## Prerequisites

-Before diving into the tutorial, ensure you have the following prerequisites in place:
+Before diving in, make sure you have the following:

-1. Aspose.CAD for Java Library: Download and install the library from the [website](https://releases.aspose.com/cad/java/).
-Follow the installation instructions to set up the library in your Java environment.
+1. **Aspose.CAD for Java Library** – download it from the [website](https://releases.aspose.com/cad/java/).
+Follow the installation guide to add the JAR files to your project’s classpath.

-2. Java Development Environment: Make sure you have a Java development environment installed on your machine.
-You can download the latest version of Java from the website.
+2. **Java Development Environment** – a recent JDK (8 or newer) installed on your machine.

-Now, let's explore the process of leveraging layer support with Aspose.CAD in Java.
+Now that we’re set up, let’s explore the code needed to **save CAD as JPEG** with selective layer rendering.

 ## Import Namespaces

-Begin by importing the necessary namespaces to kickstart your project:
+Begin by importing the required Aspose.CAD classes and standard Java utilities:

 ```java
 import com.aspose.cad.Image;